Summary of Council decision:

 On this point, we investigated ads (a) and (b) under CAP Code (Edition 12) rules

 Marketing communications must not materially mislead or be likely to do so.

 Marketing communications must not mislead the consumer by omitting material information.
 They must not mislead by hiding material information or presenting it in an unclear, unintelligible, ambiguous or untimely manner.

 Material information is information that the consumer needs to make informed decisions in relation to a product.
 Whether the omission or presentation of material information is likely to mislead the consumer depends on the context, the medium and, if the medium of the marketing communication is constrained by time or space, the measures that the marketer takes to make that information available to the consumer by other means.
-(Misleading advertising) and 3.10 3.10 Qualifications must be presented clearly.
+(Misleading advertising), 3.9 3.9 Marketing communications must state significant limitations and qualifications.
+Qualifications may clarify but must not contradict the claims that they qualify. and 3.10 3.10 Qualifications must be presented clearly.

 CAP has published a Help Note on Claims that Require Qualification.
 (Qualifications) and 3.23 3.23 Marketing communications must make clear the extent of the commitment the consumer must make to take advantage of a "free" offer.
 (Free), but did not find them in breach.